 The five-year survey in 2015 identified this part of the Minster structure as being a priority for repair and restoration.
 Serious decay caused by the leaking roof, due to the life-expired lead work, has created water-logged timbers and fungal decay.
 Sixty leaks were discovered during the survey which reported, “an urgent programme of recovering the high level roof is now a priority for the Minster since the medieval roof timbers are now being put at serious risk”.

-- adjust gutters to meet current standards
+- adjustment of gutters to meet current standards

-- repair the timber roof structure
+- repairs to the timber roof structure

-- repair the eroded stonework
+- repairs to eroded stonework

-- manage site waste
+- site waste being managed

-- use traditional building materials
+- using traditional building materials

-- recycle the lead which will be re-cast
+- recycling the lead which was re-cast

-- use low energy lighting
+- using low energy lighting

 The restoration work is funded by the National Lottery Heritage Fund and Beverley Minster Old Fund.